College of Education

 Catherine Compton-Lilly engages in longitudinal research projects that last over long periods of time.
 Her interests include examining how time operates as a contextual factor in children’s lives as they progress through school and construct their identities as students and readers.
-In an ongoing study, now in its ninth year, Compton-Lilly is working with a team of graduate students to follow children from immigrant families from primary school through high school.
+In an ongoing study, now in its thirteenth year, Compton-Lilly is working with a team of graduate students to follow children from immigrant families from primary school through high school.
+Compton-Lilly is recognized in two honorary books as part of the Garn Press Women Scholars Series: Diversity Research in Action and Time in Education: Intertwined Dimensions and Theoretical Possibilities.
 In 2020, Compton-Lilly served as an Honorary Chair Professor at National Tsing Hua University in Taiwan.
-Compton-Lilly holds emeritus status at the University of Wisconsin Madison.
+Compton-Lilly holds emerita status at the University of Wisconsin Madison.